PlexDevelopment/Website/docs/customization/messages.md

 # 1 - Number of mobs removed
 removedMobs: "<red>{0} - Removed {1} mobs"
 autoWipeDisabled: "<gray>Item wiping is currently disabled in the config!"
-allowDropsDisabled: "<gray>No longer allowing drops from players."
-allowDropsEnabled: "<gray>Now allowing drops from players."
 commandBlocked: "<gray>That command is blocked."
 # 0 - The command sender
 # 1 - The message being said